 Nexus has role-based access control (RBAC) that gives administrators very fine-grained control over who can read from a repository (or a subset of repositories), who can administer the server, and who can deploy to repositories.
 The security model in Nexus is also so flexible as to allow you to specify that only certain users or roles can deploy and manage artifacts in a specific repository under a specific groupId or asset class.
 The default configuration of Nexus ships with four roles and four users with a standard set of permissions that will make sense for most users.
-As your security requirements evolve, you’ll likely need to customize security settings to create protected repositories for multiple departments, or development groups.
+As your security requirements evolve, you’ll likely need to customize security settings to create protected repositories for multiple departments or development groups.
 Nexus provides a security model which can adapt to any scenario.
-The security configuration is done via menu items in the Security sub-menu in the left-hand Nexus menu.
+The security configuration is done via menu items in the Security submenu in the left-hand Nexus menu.

 Nexus' role-based access control (RBAC) system is designed around the following four security concepts:

 - Privileges are rights to read, update, create, or manage resources and perform operations.
 Nexus ships with a set of core privileges that cannot be modified, and you can create new privileges to allow for fine-grained targeting of role and user permissions for specific repositories.

 - Privileges are usually associated with resources or targets.
 In the case of Nexus, a target can be a specific repository or a set of repositories grouped in something called a repository target.
 A target can also be a subset of a repository or a specific asset classes within a repository.
-Using a target you can apply to a specific privilege to apply to a single groupId.
+Using a target you can apply a specific privilege to a single groupId.